avimedi

 - therapeutic and legal information

-They are often the non-steroid anti-inflammatories, but also, anti-epileptics, antibiotics, and medicines against AIDS are also incriminated in cases of Stevens Johnson syndrome and Lyell syndrome.
+They are often the non-steroid anti-inflammatories, but also, anti-epileptics, antibiotics, and medicines against AIDS are also incriminated in cases of Stevens Johnson syndrome and Lyell syndrome (toxic epidermal necrolysis).

-Some cases of Stevens Johnson syndrome and Lyell syndrome can also be caused by Ibuprofen and vaccines.
+Some cases of Stevens Johnson syndrome and Lyell syndrome can also be caused by vaccines.

 AVIMEDI is not an association law 1901